 I had similar success on Amazon Prime Video as well.

-Video was sharp and the motion was fluid.
-There was an almost imperceptible stutter on fast-moving video, but nothing that took away from the experience.
+The video was sharp, and the motion was fluid.
+There was an almost imperceptible stutter on fast-moving video, but nothing took away from the experience.

 The Verdict: Is The Ematic Jetstream Android TV Box Worth It?

 The Android TV interface felt snappy and responsive.
-4K performance was great – even in Amazon Prime Video and Netflix, where most devices struggle.
+4K performance was excellent – even in Amazon Prime Video and Netflix, where most devices struggle.

 That’s not to say that it’s perfect.
-It’s lacking USB 3.0 ports and gigabit Ethernet, so performance isn’t quite what I’d hoped.
+It lacks USB 3.0 ports and gigabit Ethernet, so performance isn’t quite what I’d hoped.
 I also have concerns about future firmware updates.
+(Update: Since the Ematic Jetsream is discontinued, there will be no further firmware updates.)